 - The academic department liaison

-- The student’s instructors for the foundational courses
+- The student’s instructors for the foundational courses & other education courses

 Each reviewer makes a recommendation: Accept, Invite to Reapply, or Do Not Accept.